With the Saints

 for the men are bewitched by her style

-as she's walking her boobs at the river
+as she's walking her breasts at the river

 whilst caressing the world with her smile.